MileHacker Logo

 Essential Ingredients

-Maple syrup, sharp cheddar cheese, apples, local dairy products, seasonal produce, and game/local meats are prominent.
+The sap of the maple tree, sharp cheddar cheese, apples, local dairy products, seasonal produce, and game/local meats are significant.
 Vermont's dairy industry is a cornerstone.

 Champlain Valley Dining Hub